What Is Integrated Logistics? A Helpful Explanation

 - Support sustainability goals by reducing waste and unnecessary transport.

-An Example of Integrated Logistics in Action
+How Does An Example of Integrated Logistics in Action Impact Your Strategy?

 Imagine a global electronics company launching a new smartphone.
 Using integrated logistics: